tommy211369/vinted-back/README.md

 # vinted-back
-A little Node.js student project where you can create an account, log in with a token, publish, update and delete offers.
+A Node.js student project where you can create an account, log in with a token, publish, update and delete offers.

 HTTP requests : Postman